JetBrains/kotlin-web-site/docs/topics/idioms.md

 IntelliJ IDEA's kotlin plugin understands the semantics of `TODO()` and automatically adds a code pointer in the TODO tool window.

+## What’s next?

+Learn how to solve [typical tasks with strings in Java and Kotlin](jvm/java-to-kotlin-idioms-strings.md).